skowronskid/skowronskid.github.io/README.md

   <ul>
     <li>The task of the hackathon was to use webscraping to download KIID documents and then extract the information needed from them and present it in a structured form</li>
     <li>The main part of the task was to find parts of the text using regular expressions and fuzzy matching </li>
-    <li>The next part of the task involved creating a Bag of Words model.</li>
+    <li>Another part of the task involved creating a Bag of Words model.</li>
     <li>We came third in this competition</li>
   </ul>
   <a href="https://github.com/skowronskid/projects/blob/main/supervised_ml/chess_mate/kings_rook_mate.ipynb"><span class="card-link-spanner"></span></a>